WRITTEN EVIDENCE TO UK PARLIAMENT: THE IMPACT OF CORONAVIRUS ON BUSINESS AND WORKERS

-The Eworklife team submitted written evidence to the Business, Energy and Industrial Strategy Committee, in response to the evidence call “The impact of coronavirus on businesses and workers”.
+Submitted to the UK Parliamentary Business, Energy and Industrial Strategy Committee, in response to the evidence call, “The impact of coronavirus on businesses and workers” August 2020.

 The lockdown instituted as a result of the Covid-19 pandemic forced many people in the UK to work from home (remotely).
 Adapting to remote work and developing effective remote work habits takes time; however, many people had to shift from offices to homes abruptly.
 Our research shows that these neophyte remote workers experience many challenges.